top of page

 Chris Hessler

-Managing Partner, AJW Inc.
+Founding Partner, AJW Inc.

 Christopher Hessler founded the government relations firm AJW and is recognized as one of the country’s foremost experts in environmental market mechanisms and renewable fuels policy.
 With three decades of experience, he specializes in leveraging public policy to help clean technologies enter and thriv.e in energy and environmental markets